EGGY45-egg/MajorMatch/README.md

 ```

 ## Notes
 - The app uses tool calling automatically for relevant prompts such as salaries, career outlook, predictions, and course search.
+Structured user "profiles" have been removed — predictions are driven from selected model feature names or the interactive prediction UI.
 - If `pgvector` is unavailable, the search layer falls back to a portable embedding storage/search path.
 - The Streamlit UI is intentionally minimal and chat-first.